OHDSI/TheBookOfOhdsi/Cohorts.md

 - *What inclusion criteria are applied to the initial events?*
 - *What defines a person’s cohort exit?*

 To visualize the importance of these criteria, think of how this information comes together in a person’s timeline (Figure .
-The OBSERVATION_PERIOD table creates the window for which we see the person in the data.
+The OBSERVATION_PERIOD table creates the window for which we see the person in the data.\index{cohort!criteria}

 <div class="figure" style="text-align: center">
 <img src="images/Cohorts/cohort-build.png" alt="Cohort Creation" width="90%" />
 <p class="caption">(\#fig:cohortBuild)Cohort Creation</p>
 </div>

 *Cohort entry criteria:* The cohort entry event can be one or many clinical attributes which dictate an individual patient’s eligibility to be included in a cohort.
 Events are recorded time-stamped observations for the persons, such as drug exposures, conditions, procedures, measurements and visits.
 The event index date is set to be equal to the event start date.
 Initial events defined by a domain,concept set, as well as any domain-specific attributes.
-We will discuss these in detail in the further section.
+We will discuss these in detail in the further section. \index{cohort!entry criteria}

 *Inclusion criteria:* The qualifying cohort will be defined as all persons who have an initial event and satisfy all qualifying inclusion criteria.
 Each inclusion criterion is defined by domain(s), concept set(s), domain-specific attributes, and the temporal logic relative to initial events.
-Each qualifying inclusion criterion can be evaluated to determine the impact of the criteria on the attrition of persons from the initial cohort.
+Each qualifying inclusion criterion can be evaluated to determine the impact of the criteria on the attrition of persons from the initial cohort.\index{cohort!inclusion criteria}

 *Cohort exit criteria:* The cohort exit event signifies when a person no longer qualifies for cohort membership.
 Cohort exit can be defined in multiple ways such as the end of the observation period, a fixed time interval relative to the initial entry event, the last event in a sequence of related observations (e.g. persistent drug exposure) or through other censoring of observation period.
-Cohort exit strategy will impact whether a person can belong to the cohort multiple times during different time intervals.
+Cohort exit strategy will impact whether a person can belong to the cohort multiple times during different time intervals.\index{cohort!exit criteria}

 *Time-at-risk:* In order to interpret risk of a specific outcome, which will be defined as a separate cohort definition, it is necessary to know the length of time that applies.
 A time-at-risk criteria states the period of time in which the cohort must be in the data following the cohort entry criteria.
-The time-at-risk will vary based on whether you’re observing an acute/short term trend or a chronic/long term trend.
+The time-at-risk will vary based on whether you’re observing an acute/short term trend or a chronic/long term trend.\index{cohort!time-at-risk}

 <div class="figure" style="text-align: center">
 <img src="images/Cohorts/cohort-TAR.png" alt="Time-at-Risk Construction" width="90%" />